HolisticMedicalSupply/equityoffer/README.md

                     You can't build a DME company with partial funding.
 You can't execute this strategy slowly.
 You can't have one foot in and one foot out.
                 </p>
                 <p style="font-size: 1.1rem; line-height: 1.8; margin-top: 1rem;">
-                    We do this right with $250K and seize a once-in-a-lifetime opportunity to take advantage of a changing market environment—or we accept a very high risk of failure within 5 years as competitive bidding returns and traditional DME economics collapse.
+                    We do this right with $500K ($250K already committed + your $250K) and seize a once-in-a-lifetime opportunity to take advantage of a changing market environment—or we accept a very high risk of failure within 5 years as competitive bidding returns and traditional DME economics collapse.
                 </p>
                 <p style="font-size: 1.2rem; font-weight: 800; margin-top: 2rem; text-align: center;">
                     The window is NOW.
 Let's build something extraordinary.